particle-iot/docs/src/content/reference/datasheets/e-series/e-series-datasheet.md

 ### Device OS support

-It is recommended that you use the latest version in the 2.x LTS release line with the E Series E310, E313, E314, E402, and E404 (but not the E404X).
+It is recommended that you use the latest version in the 2.x LTS release line with the E-Series E310, E313, E314, E402, and E404 (but not the E404X).

 While the devices are compatible with older versions of Device OS and 3.x, these versions as past the end-of-support date and are not recommended for use in production.
 Only 2.x LTS remains in the Extended Support and Maintenance (ESM) window.